risingwavelabs/risingwave-docs-legacy/docs/manage/alter-streaming.md

   WHERE age >= 18;
 ```

-Later, it turns out that the legal definition for adulthood should be ≥16.
-Intuitively, one may attempt to simply modify the filter condition from `age >= 18` to `age >= 16`.
-However, this is not possible due to the nature of stream processing: records with age between 16 and 18 were already filtered out.
-Consequently, the only way to refill the missing data is to recompute the entire stream from scratch.
+It was discovered later that the legal definition for adulthood should be set at ≥16.
+Initially, one might consider modifying the filter condition from `age >= 18` to `age >= 16` as a straightforward solution.
+However, this is not feasible in stream processing since records with ages between 16 and 18 have already been filtered out.
+Therefore, the only option to restore the missing data is to recompute the entire stream from the beginning.

 Therefore, as a best practice, it is recommended to persistently store the source data in a long-term storage, e.g, [a RisingWave Table](https://docs.risingwave.com/docs/current/sql-create-table/).
 This enables recomputing the materialized view when altering logic is necessary.